netemera/lorawan-application-data-api/netemera-lorawan-application-api-v4.md

 ## Applications

-Applications are used to group end-devices into logical, collectively-managed collections, typically communicating with a single user application.
+Applications group end-devices into logical collections, typically communicating with a single user application.

 ### Application